Back to Blog

 Why Alt Text and Context Matter More Than Ever

 Alt text has always been important for accessibility.
 In AI search, it plays a second role: semantic clarification.
+Good alt text describes what the image shows, explains why it is relevant, uses natural language, and avoids keyword stuffing.

 For example: